 5. Hiking- Every single mountain!

 A perfect stranger found me seated on the ground in tears, held my hand and walked me up for about an hour until the summit.
-On our way up, we would come across a lady in a blue jacket, lying on the ground, done, surrounded in fog and barely visible, and I wished she’d had a stranger to hood her hand.
-I never got the name of the good samaritan, nor his contacts, but such experiences really renew my hope in the kindness of people.
+On our way up, we would come across a lady in a blue jacket, lying on the ground, done, surrounded in fog and barely visible, and I wished she’d had a stranger to hold her hand.
+I never got the name of the good samaritan, nor his contact.
+(In fact, we barely spoke.)
+Such experiences really renew my hope in the kindness of people.

 6. Paris- The kind waitress!